jakka351/Open-Tester-Engineering/README.md

 ## Licensing

-Each component in this repository retains its original license terms.
+All software in this repository is distributed under the terms of its original upstream licenses.

+  -  GPL-licensed components are distributed under the applicable version of the GNU General Public License
+  - MIT-licensed components remain under the MIT License with original copyright notices preserved

-Where modifications have been made, those changes are documented and attributed accordingly.
+Where modifications have been made, such modifications are also licensed under the original terms of the upstream work, as required.

-GPL-licensed components remain subject to GPL terms MIT-licensed components retain their original MIT license

-See LICENSES/ and THIRD_PARTY_NOTICES.md for full details.
+See `LICENSES.md` and `THIRD_PARTY_NOTICES.md` for full license texts and attribution records.

-## Attribution
+### Attribution and Compliance

-This repository exists to properly acknowledge and comply with licensing obligations of upstream open-source projects used within Tester Engineering Suite.
+This repository is maintained exclusively for compliance with open-source licensing obligations.

-All upstream authors retain full credit for their original work.
+All original authors retain full rights and attribution for their respective works.

-Modifications and porting efforts are documented on a per-component basis where applicable.

-## Important Note on Separation
+This repository does not claim ownership over upstream open-source software beyond documented modifications.

+## No License Grant for Proprietary Components

+Nothing in this repository grants access to, reveals, or licenses any proprietary software components of the Tester Engineering Suite.

+Any proprietary software remains fully closed-source and is not included, implied, or distributed herein.

+# Final Legal Positioning Statement

-This repository is maintained as a standalone open-source distribution boundary for licensed components.
+This repository is an independent distribution of open-source software components only.

-It is intentionally separated from proprietary software components to ensure compliance with open-source licensing requirements.
+It is not a derivative of any proprietary system as a whole, and it is not intended to be interpreted as a combined or aggregated work with any closed-source software.

 <a href="https://tester.engineering"><img width="1837" height="261" alt="URL" src="https://github.com/user-attachments/assets/1a3a8a9b-ee18-4c32-8e8d-de3034a7288c" /></a>